 Comparison of methods for disaggregating populations to enumeration areas and buffer zones.

-The image below shows this StoryMap which has been setup to disseminate the results.
+The image below shows this StoryMap which has been setup to visualise the results.